TIBCOSoftware/fabrician-postgresql-enabler/README.md

 A Silver Fabric Enabler allows an external application or application platform, such as a J2EE application server to run in a TIBCO Silver Fabric software environment.
-This document describes what is involved in developing a reasonably full-featured PostgreSQL enabler using Python.
+This document describes what is involved in developing a reasonably full-featured PostgreSQL Enabler using Python.

 Requirements
 ------------